evennia/evennia/docs/sphinx/source/wiki/TickerScripts.rst

 =============================

 A common way to implement a dynamic MUD is by using "tickers", also known as "heartbeats".
+A ticker is a timer that fires ("ticks" at a given interval.
+The tick triggers updates in various game systems.
 Tickers are very common or even unavoidable in other mud code bases, where many systems are hard coded to rely on the concept of the global 'tick'.
-In Evennia this is very much up to your game and which requirements you have. `Scripts <Scripts.html>`_ are powerful enough to act as any type of counter you want.
+Evennia has no such notion - the use of tickers (or not) is very much up to your game and which requirements you have.
+`Scripts <Scripts.html>`_ are powerful enough to act as any type of counter you want and the "ticker recipe" is just one convenient (and occationally effective) way of cranking the wheels.

 When \_not\_ to use tickers
 ---------------------------

-Even if you are used to habitually relying on tickers in other code bases, stop and think about what you really need them for.
-Notably you should think very, *very* hard before implementing a ticker to *catch changes in something that rarely changes*.
-Think about it - you might have to run the ticker every second to react to changes fast enough.
-This means that most of the time *nothing* will have changed.
-You are doing pointless calls (since skipping the call gives the same result as doing it).
-Making sure nothing's changed might even be a tad expensive depending on the complexity of your system.
+First, let's consider when *not* to use tickers.
+Even if you are used to habitually relying on tickers for everything in other code bases, stop and think about what you really need them for.
+Notably you should *never* try implement a ticker to *catch changes*.
+Think about it - you might have to run the ticker every second to react to the change fast enough.
+Most likely nothing will have changed most of the time.
+So you are doing pointless calls (since skipping the call gives the same result as doing it).
+Making sure nothing's changed might even be computationally expensive depending on the complexity of your system.
 Not to mention that you might need to run the check on every object in the database.
 Every second.
 Just to maintain status quo.

 Rather than checking over and over on the off-chance that something changed, consider a more proactive approach.
 Can you maybe implement your rarely changing system to *itself* report its change *whenever* it happens?
 It's almost always much cheaper/efficient if you can do things "on demand".
-Evennia itself uses hook methods all over for this very reason.
+Evennia itself uses hook methods for this very reason.
 The only real "ticker"-like thing in the default set is the one that saves the uptime (which of course *always* changes every call).

 So, in summary, if you consider a ticker script that will fire very often but which you expect to do nothing 99% of the time, ponder if you can handle things some other way.
+A self-reporting solution is usually cheaper also for fast-updating properties.
+The main reason you do need a ticker is rather when the timing itself is important.

 Ticker example - night/day system
 =================================